Nephrotic Syndrome

 The kidney is an important organ in the body that is involved in the process of excretion.
 Two bean-shaped kidneys are present in the abdomen area.
 Normally, kidneys clean the blood and remove waste material by making urine.
 They are also involved in the regulation of certain minerals such as Na, K, and Ca.

-Glomeruli-network of tiny blood vessels is involved in the filtration of blood.
-In nephrotic syndrome (نیفروٹک سنڈروم) the glomeruli have damaged that result in too much loss of albumin (protein).
-This condition is associated with swelling on the ankles, feet and around the eyes.
+The glomeruli network of tiny blood vessels is involved in the filtration of blood.
+In nephrotic syndrome (نیفروٹک سنڈروم) the glomeruli have been damaged resulting in too much loss of albumin (protein).
+This condition is associated with swelling on the ankles, feet, and around the eyes.
 This kidney problem increases the risks of infections and blood clots.
 Complications can be prevented by proper diet and medications.

 Occurrence of Nephrotic Syndrome